 A patient who was hospitalised in Sydney after being injured while on holiday from Adelaide.
-New regulations meant the border into South Australia was closed.
-We were able to arrange exemption and deliver them to their home address.
+New regulations meant the border into South Australia was closed (April 2020).
+At this time, we were able to arrange exemption and deliver them to their home address.

-AirMed can to coordinate a bed to bed transfer service for patients who are in a stable condition even with the current restrictions.
+AirMed can to coordinate a bed to bed transfer service for patients who are in a stable condition, and will work with the latest state restrictions in order to make every effort to facilitate transfers.
 It starts with a call to our Operations centre or by submitting an online quote form.

 AirMed has a large fleet of medically equipped aircraft and patient transfer vehicles located in strategic locations around New South Wales.
 We engage road ambulance services interstate.
 This enables us to have a true bed to bed service.
 Our long-range jet aircraft can quickly fly long distances in comfort.
 Patients are accompanied by a registered nurse for the journey, providing reassurance and meeting their needs.
 We are able to administer pain relief and manage a raft of medical devices.

-Our staff are trained in infection control measures, most recently in COVID-19 with aircraft and vehicles stocked with personal protective equipment (PPE) to protect both staff and patients.
+Our staff are trained in infection control measures, most recently in COVID-19 with aircraft and vehicles stocked with the latest recommendations in personal protective equipment (PPE) to protect both staff and patients.